-The difference between nature and nurture is pretty straightforward.
-NATURE refers to genetics and all the factors that are inherited. while when you talk about NURTURE, you talk about the variables of the environment: things you get from the world around you after you are born.
+- Nature refers to genetics and all the factors that are inherited. while when you talk about Nurture, you talk about the variables of the environment: things you get from the world around you after you are born.

 So, if you want to highlight the significance of biological influences and genes, say, “The nature of the individual plays a big role”.
 If you support the idea that the environment, such as childhood experiences and social relationships, are more important, say, “The nurture is what shapes the individual’s character”.